davedevils/KartNChibi/docs/reverse/IDA_GUIDE.md

 ---

-## 📋 Format de Documentation
+## Documentation Format

-Pour chaque UI complétée, crée un fichier:
+For each completed UI, create a file:

 **Filename**: `UI_STATE_XX_Name.md`